RgbTrouw/Qs-Messenger/README.md

   -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

      ** The Good NEWS ** is that the Linux version is has connectivity and is functional.
 This means that other updates are due to come.

-     A new version with latest fixes should be available soon'.
+     A new version with latest fixes should be available relatively soon.

      There is also a Windows development framework set up, but we still have to solve the connectivity issue.